← The journal Vertical M&A Guides February 19, 2026

 Horizontal software companies and adjacent-market players are increasingly entering hospitality technology through acquisition.
 Marketing technology, payments, and data analytics firms see hospitality as a large, underpenetrated market ripe for technology-driven transformation.

-The expansion of deal activity into marketing technology, loyalty platforms, and other travel verticals suggests that the addressable market for hospitality software M&A is widening.
-AGC Partners projects continued momentum in M&A activity into 2026 and beyond, driven by both traditional hospitality technology targets and adjacent categories.
+The expansion of deal activity into marketing technology, loyalty platforms, data, payments, and other travel verticals suggests that the addressable market for hospitality software M&A is widening.
+This overlaps with the adjacent market for short-term rental and travel data M&A, where data quality and distribution relationships can be as important as workflow software.

 Notable Recent Transactions